 2.1 Using as an Action Method Return Value (Recommended)

 Key Feature: Self-Transformation RestResponse implements the CustomTransformer interface.
-When an action’s result is of type CustomTransformer, the Aspectran engine allows the object itself to execute its own defined transformation logic, even without an explicit @Transform annotation or <transform> configuration in XML.
+When an action’s result is of type CustomTransformer, the Aspectran engine allows the object itself to execute its own defined transformation logic (transform(Activity)), even without an explicit @Transform annotation or <transform> configuration in XML.
 This delegates the responsibility of determining the response format and serialization to the response object itself.

 @Request("/api/data")